amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 The `datatype` declaration defines a new sum type as a disjoint union of the specified, non-overlapping cases.
 The type uses the "or" `|` operator to indicate that a value of this type may hold only one case at a time, and that the total values representable by the type is the union of all the values representable by the individual disjoint cases.

 In the `option` type above, the `None` case carries no data, but the `Some` wraps around a type represented by the type parameter `'a`.
 A function that sometimes fails to return a valid result returns an `option` result.
-For example, a function that extracts a fax number from a value of `company` type would return a value `Some Fax` if the company still uses this antiquated technology, but `None` otherwise.
-Both the `None` and the `Some Fax` data values are typed `Fax option`.
+For example, a function that accesses a file would return `Some file` if the file exists, but would return `None` if it does not exist.

 An oft-used *product* type is the tuple type.
 For example, a complex number can be defined as an alias of a tuple (pair, to be precise) of real numbers as follows.